LeahRoberts/DISCus/README.rst

  $name_2.fastq

-The reference files required are:
+The specifications for the reference files are:

-1. A fasta file for mapping the reads to
+1. A fasta file for mapping the reads to (REFERENCE).
-2. A .bed file generated from a .gff file using gff2bed containing the exons you want to count reads overlapping.
+2. A .bed file generated from a .gff file using gff2bed containing the exons you want to count reads overlapping (BEDMAP_REFERENCE).

 You can generate this by using Bedops::